AVA Wines of Sonoma County: Carneros Wine Region

 Bounded by climate and topography, the Carneros wine-growing region in Northern California is uniquely unbounded by political affiliation – Sonoma County shares Carneros with Napa Valley, and many vineyards of the Sonoma Valley American Viticulture Area (AVA) are also located within this sub-appellation.

-Carneros is also distinctive, among Sonoma County’s wine regions, for its relatively uniform landscape of gently rolling, sparsely wooded hills above a wide, flat plain.
+Carneros is distinctive among Sonoma County’s wine regions for its relatively uniform landscape of gently rolling, sparsely wooded hills above a wide, flat plain.

-Top billing goes to Pinot Noir and Chardonnay for sparkling and still wine.
-Because Carneros garnered acclaim early in California’s wine renaissance, many vineyards here were planted with so-called ‘California clones’ like Martini, Swan, and old Wente.
+Top billing goes to Pinot Noir and Chardonnay for sparkling and still AVA wines in Carneros.
+Because Carneros garnered acclaim early in California’s wine renaissance, many vineyards were planted with so-called ‘California clones’ like Martini, Swan, and old Wente.
 Syrah is an exciting newcomer, along with Rhône regional white varietals like Roussanne and Marsanne.
 Merlot remains strong, and there’s some Cabernet Sauvignon to be found.

 The Lay of the Land